Fireworks Safety: How You Can Prevent Injuries

 Researchers with CPSC found that people got hurt most often playing with lit fireworks or because they ignited fireworks while holding them.
 They also experienced injuries when firework devices malfunctioned or didn’t work as expected.

 Many Independence Day injuries also happen because young children handle fireworks that people think are less powerful, such as sparklers and bottle rockets.

-Parents may not realize that sparklers burn at temperatures of about 2,000 degrees ─ hot enough to melt some metals.
-In 2017, sparklers and bottle rockets caused an estimated 1,500 injuries, according to CPSC.
+Parents, beware.
+You might not realize that sparklers burn at temperatures of about 2,000 degrees Fahrenheit, which is hot enough to melt some metals.
+In 2018, sparklers and bottle rockets combined caused an estimated 700 emergency department-treated injuries according to CPSC.

-Those who were hurt most often were children ages 10-14.
-So if you are going to put on a home fireworks display, it’s best to keep the kids away.
+Those who were hurt most often were children between the ages of 10 and 14.
+So if you’re going to put on a home fireworks display, it’s best to keep the kids at a safe distance.

 Fireworks incidents become deadly when banned, professional and home-manufactured devices are involved.
-In every death recorded last year, the victim was manipulating (or was a bystander to someone who was handling) a banned, professional or home-manufactured device.
+Of the five deaths recorded in 2018, the victim was handling (or was a bystander to someone who was handling) a banned, professional or home-manufactured device.

 How can you tell if the fireworks are legal or for home use?
 Avoid buying fireworks that are packaged in brown paper, which is often a sign that they were made for professional displays and could pose a danger.

-Dr. Waters says if someone is hurt lighting fireworks, you can start first aid before getting to the ER.
+If someone you know is hurt lighting fireworks, you can start first aid before getting to the ER, Dr. Waters says.